polaris-hub/polaris-method-comparison/README.md

 ## Where to go from here?
 To simplify adoption of the proposed guidelines, this repository includes some code snippets and examples that can hopefully help.

-`ADME_example/ML_Regression_Comparison.ipynb` demonstrates the primary statistical testing workflow we are recommending.
+The primary statistical testing workflow we are recommending: `ADME_example/ML_Regression_Comparison.ipynb`.

-Additional code that may be of interest:
+Additional code that:

 1. **Case study:** All code related to the case study discussed in Section 3.3.1 can be found in the the `ADME_example/` folder.
 2. **Experiment (CV):** All code related to the experiment discussed in Section can be found in the `repeated_cv_simulation/` folder.